chabou/hyper-autoprofile/README.md

 ### autoProfile.debug (Default: false)

-If enabled, debug informations are written to console
+If enabled, debug information is written to the DevTools console

 ## Caveat